 All ceramic tile installations have gaps between the tiles, called grout joints.
 These must be sealed to prevent moisture from seeping in and getting behind the tile, where it can weaken the adhesive or create mold, mildew or rot problems.
-The traditional material to fill those gaps is grout, but there are alternatives in the material used and the application.
+The traditional material to fill those gaps is grout, but there are grout alternatives that vary in the material used and the application.

-Choose a Gap
+Choose a Gap Size

 Before laying the first tile, choose a gap size.
 Bathroom wall and kitchen back-splash tiles generally are butted tightly together, with only small grout joints.
 Floor tiles usually have larger joints.
 A general rule is to fit the grout joint to the tile -- small joints for small tiles, bigger ones for bigger tiles.
 The style of tile also will affect the choice; some clay tiles (terra cotta or Mexican tiles) have very wide gaps, up to 1/2 inch.